shopware/shopware/src/Docs/_new/1-getting-started/40-recent-updates/__categoryInfo.md

-<p>We added an easy way to add custom attributes to entities.
-The AttributesField is like the JsonField only dynamically typed.
-To save attributes to entities you first have to define the attribute:</p>
+<p>We added an easy way to add custom fields to entities.
+The CustomField is like the JsonField only dynamically typed.
+To save custom fields to entities you first have to define the attribute:</p>

 <pre>
-$attributesRepository-&gt;create([[
+$customFieldRepository-&gt;create([[
 &nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&#39;id&#39; =&gt; &#39;&lt;uuid&gt;&#39;,
 &nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&#39;name&#39; =&gt; &#39;sw_test_float&#39;,
 &nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&#39;type&#39; =&gt; AttributeType::Float,